ThierryM1212/SAFEW/README.md

 v0.4.2
 - Export transactions as csv
 - Display the value in Erg for exchangeable tokens (Thanks SoCool)
-- Fix transaction with big amounts of tokens (tested with 18 significative numbers)
+- Fix transaction with big amounts of tokens (tested with 18 significant numbers)
 - Fix Utxo selection when sending multiple assets
 - Display token details in transaction builder unspent boxes
 - Technical: Remove react-app-rewired, allow to "watch" the build directory (Thanks SoCool)